The Playhouse Academy

 Sarah Kay is an accomplished actor, director, writer, producer, teacher, and scenic artist.
 Her work has seen across the River Region from ASF to the Wetumpka Depot to the Cloverdale Playhouse.
 She teaches Theatre at Baldwin Arts and Academic Magnet School in Montgomery.

-Our Elementary Youth Acting Workshops will introduce students the basics of acting for the stage, and teach them to create stories using all of their facilities: voice, movement, and imagination.
+Our Youth Acting Workshops will introduce students the basics of acting for the stage, and teach them to create stories using all of their facilities: voice, movement, and imagination.

 Sean Golson is an actor, filmaker, and director.
 Sean graduated from Booker T. Washington Magnet High School Class of 2018.
 He is the creator of Wayne Productions.
 He has acted in several mainstage productions and taught classes at the Playhouse for over five years, and is excited to shift to this new workshop format to help generate more ideas, challenge students to achieve more, and dive into some intensive work!